 Pvt.
 Elmer Marion Roberts was born on September 7, 1925, in Saint Louis, Missouri, to Jesse and Effie Roberts.
-His parents divorced when he was a child and he resided, with his mother, at 1506 South Tenth Street in St. Louis, Missouri.
-When Elmer was fifteen, he lied about his age, giving his birthday as September 7, 1923, and enlisted into the U.S. Army on January 28, 1941, at Jefferson Barracks in St. Louis.
-He was sent to Fort Knox, Kentucky, for basic training.
+His real name was Marion Elmer Roberts.
+His parents divorced in 1929 and his mother remarried.
+He resided, with his father.
+Even as a child, he always seemed to want to do something exciting.
+One summer he disappeared and his father found him trying to get barn stormer pilots to take him with them.
+When he was fifteen, he lied about his age, gave his name as Elmer M. Roberts, and gave his birthday as September 7, 1923, when he enlisted into the U.S. Army on January 28, 1941, at Jefferson Barracks in St. Louis.
+It is known he was 5 feet 11 inches tall and weighed 152 pounds when he enlisted.
+According to his father, he simply disappeared and neither of his parents knew where he was.
+Elmer was sent to Fort Knox, Kentucky, for basic training.

 After completing basic training, Elmer was sent to Camp Polk, Louisiana, and became a member of the 753rd Tank Battalion.
 The battalion was sent to Camp Polk in the late summer of 1941, but it did not take part in the maneuvers that were taking place at the base.
-After the maneuvers, the 192nd Tank Battalion was ordered to remain behind at Camp Polk instead of returning to Ft.
+After the maneuvers, the 192nd Tank Battalion was ordered to Camp Polk instead of returning to Ft.
 Knox.
 On the side of a hill, they were informed that they were being sent overseas as part of operation “PLUM.”
-Within hours, many of the soldiers had figured out that PLUM stood for the Philippines, Luzon, Manila.
-Those men 29 years or older were allowed to resign from federal service and replaced with men from the 753rd Tank Battalion.
-Elmer was one of these men and was assigned to C Company.
-The battalion’s M2A2 tanks and its scout cars were replaced with the M-3 tanks and half-tracks from the 753rd.
+Within hours, many of the soldiers believed they had figured out that PLUM stood for the Philippines, Luzon, and Manila.
+There is no proof that this was true.
+Those men who were married with dependents, 29 years or older, or whose National Guard enlistments were within months of ending were allowed to resign from federal service and replaced with men from the 753rd Tank Battalion.
+Elmer either volunteered or had his name drawn from a hat to join the battalion and was assigned to C Company.

 The 192nd had a large number of ham radio operators, and shortly after arriving at Ft.
 Stotsenburg, they set up a communications tent that was in contact with the United States within hours.
 The communications monitoring station in Manila went crazy attempting to figure out where all these new radio messages were coming from.
 When they were informed it was the 192nd, they gave them frequencies to use.
 Men were able to send messages home to their families that they had arrived safely.